daveeazi/test-site/html/README.md

-# This folder conatins html files
+# This folder contains html files